-Our new Landscape Leadership programme invites ambitious and forward-looking individuals to take action against the biggest challenges facing Scotland and the world: wildlife collapse and climate change.
+Our new Landscape Leadership programme enables ambitious and forward-looking individuals to take action against the biggest challenges facing Scotland and the world: wildlife collapse and climate change.

-We are all going to feel the effects of climate change in Scotland, and there is a need for land management that provides environmental, economic and social benefits, to help build a more resilient rural sector.
+We are facing potentially devastating impacts of climate change, and we need land management that provides environmental, economic and social benefits, to help build a more resilient rural sector.

-The programme will be delivered over the course of four residential sessions in January-April 2020, with each session running over two days.
+The programme is being delivered over the course of four residential sessions between January and April 2020, with each session running over two days.